matevz-kovacic/active-model/README.md

 [Leaderboard](https://research.nvidia.com/benchmarks/sol-execbench/leaderboard/kernel/94/B200)

-Active Model attacked the benchmark from the public specification, reference implementation and evaluator, and reached approximately **#8** on this kernel before human research steering began.
+Active Model attacked the benchmark from the public specification, reference implementation and evaluator, and reached a locally measured **0.997900** on this kernel — ≈**#8** on the board at the time — in its first 4 hours, before human research steering began.

 **Autonomy boundary.** Active Model produced every implementation, experiment, measurement and attribution in this campaign.
 A human research lead set strategy and, in the final optimization rounds, named specific techniques to try (per-thread ownership width, asynchronous shared-memory staging, chunked max-state).
-The model implemented and adjudicated them against its own measurements — adopting three, refuting four others with identified mechanisms — and independently found both the largest single defect (a compiler-flag regression costing ~1.6× on the hot path) and the profiling result that explained the remaining gap.
+The model implemented and adjudicated 13 such proposals against its own measurements — adopting 3 and refuting 10 with identified mechanisms — and independently found the largest single defect of the campaign: a compiler-flag regression costing ~1.6× on the hot path.

-> **Autonomous search reached ≈#8; model-generated engineering under human research direction reached #1.**
+> **The first 4 autonomous hours reached a locally measured 0.997900 — ≈#8 on the board at the time.
+Model-generated engineering under human research direction reached #1.**

 This distinction is intentional: I do not describe the complete run as autonomous.
+Nor was the autonomous phase exhausted — it had already diagnosed the compiler-flag defect on its own and had 4 further candidates queued when steering began.
+Whether it would have reached #1 unaided is untested.

 [Technical case study](./sol-execbench-094/README.md)